 Clients are increasingly seeking a complete, one-stop-shop solution for their projects – with an integrated approach from first designs to final installation.
 Jan De Nul Group’s deep expertise in marine design, procurement and construction engineering enables the Group to respond with a total package on an EPC basis, eliminating the risks for the client.
 Jan De Nul Group has an in-house engineering department that designs new equipment, or modifies existing equipment, as needed.
 Each offshore job brings new challenges.
 Vessels and equipment are constantly adapted to find the ideal solution to specific customer needs, even if it’s only for one particular project.

-Jan De Nul Group executes and has executed several offshore wind projects in Belgium, the United Kingdom, Sweden, Denmark, Finland, Germany and Taiwan.
+Jan De Nul Group executes and has executed several offshore wind projects in Belgium, the UK, Sweden, Denmark, Finland, Germany and Taiwan.
 In 2018, Jan De Nul secured its first offshore wind projects outside Europe: the design and installation of the offshore wind parks Changhua and Formosa 1 Phase 2, the very first offshore wind farms in Taiwan.
 In 2019, Jan De Nul secured a hat trick in Taiwan by winning the Formosa 2 project, neighbouring the Formosa 1 Phase 2 wind farm.

 More specifically in Belgium, Jan De Nul installed the Nobelwind farm with 50 turbines of 3.3MW each in 2016.
 In the summer of 2019, the Group kicked off the installation of the Northwester 2 wind farm with 23 turbines of 9.5MW each, the largest offshore wind turbines in the world.